 Scientists have been studying fasting and meal timing protocols for many decades, but in recent years, as more sophisticated methods have come into play, the field has really exploded.
-The current buzz is the result of that have shown not only for weight loss, but also for improving metabolic factors like insulin resistance and lipid profiles, as well as protecting against cognitive decline, fighting cancer and even slowing down the aging process.
+The current buzz is the result of many studies that have shown favorable results not only for weight loss, but also for improving metabolic factors like insulin resistance and lipid profiles, as well as protecting against cognitive decline, fighting cancer and even slowing down the aging process.

 The trouble is, most of these studies have been performed on laboratory animals (like mice and worms), and nearly all of the human trials have been relatively short-term with small sample sizes.

-The results of a somewhat larger, year-long were considered disappointing to the field — IF did help people lose weight and improve lipid profiles, but it did no better than a typical calorie-restricted weight loss protocol.
+The results of a somewhat larger, year-long human trial were considered disappointing to the field — IF did help people lose weight and improve lipid profiles, but it did no better than a typical calorie-restricted weight loss protocol.
 In addition, the subjects in the IF group had the highest dropout rate (13 out of 34 left the study) and cited the difficulty of sticking to the protocol as the most common reason for quitting.
-This was in sharp contrast to that showed very high rates of adherence to IF protocols when the trial times were shorter (eight and 12 weeks, for example).
+This was in sharp contrast to earlier studies that showed very high rates of adherence to IF protocols when the trial times were shorter (eight and 12 weeks, for example).

-While more research is needed to determine whether and how IF and TRF can be most beneficial, researchers and other experts agree that it’s already an important tool in the fight against obesity.
-As one of the literature succinctly put it, “Ultimately, it is the degree of dietary adherence and sustainability, rather than the type of dietary strategy, which will predict weight-loss outcomes.”
+While more research is needed to determine whether and how IF and TRF can be most beneficial, researchers and other experts agree that it's already an important tool in the fight against obesity.
+As one review of the literature succinctly put it, "Ultimately, it is the degree of dietary adherence and sustainability, rather than the type of dietary strategy, which will predict weight-loss outcomes."

 In other words, people are different, and some people find intermittent fasting or time-restricted feeding easier to stick with than cutting calories each day.
-In fact, a few studies have shown that people following a lost weight even though they had been instructed to eat “ad libitum,” or at will.
+In fact, a few studies have shown that people following a TRF protocol lost weight even though they had been instructed to eat "ad libitum," or at will.

 She uses something very similar to the 5:2 IF protocol, "mainly with people who have already lost weight, and we're using it more for maintenance."
 Why not for weight loss?
 That could be effective, she said.
 However, it's very slow.
 "It's probably going to be a pound a week," says Lehrman.